 In the monopod vs tripod debate, these camera supports share some attributes.
 Both monopods and tripods offer more support than shooting handheld alone.
-But the two accessory types have some major differences.

-One is more stable, one is more mobile.
-A tripod or a monopod may be better suited to your photography work than another.
-In some cases, you may want to use both.
+A tripod is more stable.
+A monopod is more mobile.
+And one may be better suited to your photography work than the other.
+But in some cases, you may want to use both!

-Both a tripod and monopod are accessories designed to support a camera — where the two differ are the legs.
 A tripod has three legs (that’s the “tri”).
-A monopod is a camera support that has one leg (that’s the “mono”).
+A monopod is a camera support with one leg (the “mono”).

 Much of the rest of the design is similar across both accessories.
 Both are height adjustable, for example.
-And both often use quick release plates for easily adding and removing the camera.
+And both often use quick-release plates for easily adding and removing your camera.

-With three legs, tripods are the most stable.
-Using a tripod, you can shoot longer exposures than you could with a monopod.
+With three legs, tripods are more stable.
+Using a tripod, you can shoot longer exposures than with a monopod.

-A tripod’s design means you can leave the camera on the top and walk away.
-Do this with a monopod and your camera will literally eat the dust.
+A tripod’s design means you can leave a camera on top and walk away.
+Do this with a monopod, and your camera will literally eat dust.

-Tripods tend to be the more popular option — which means there are plenty of models on the market to choose from.
+Tripods tend to be the more popular option.
 While there’s no shortage of monopods, there are often more choices in the tripod category.
 Plus, there are also tripods that turn into monopods.

 Why Shoot With a Monopod?

-Ditch two legs, and of course, you’re going to have a lighter accessory.
+And, of course, ditch two legs and you have a lighter accessory.
 Monopods tend to weigh less than tripods.
-This makes them more travel-friendly, even when folded up.
+This makes them more pack-friendly for travel, even when folded up.

-A tripod is the most stable camera support, but tends to be bulky and can slow down your movement.
-A monopod isn’t as stable, but restricts your movement much less than a tripod.
+A tripod is the more stable camera support but tends to be bulky and can slow down your movement.
+A monopod isn’t as stable but restricts movement much less than a tripod.

-So which one do you need?
 If you need to be mobile, a monopod is the best bet.
-With a monopod, you’re not stuck in one location.
-And you can support the weight of big lenses and offer some light protection against camera shake.
+You’re not stuck in one location.
+Plus, you can still support the weight of some big lenses and get light protection against camera shake.

-But if you need both, you may not have to actually buy both a monopod and a tripod.
+But if you need both, you may not have to buy both a monopod and a tripod.
 Some tripods are two-in-one.
-They convert from the more stable system to the more mobile one with just a few adjustments.
+They convert from a more stable system to the more mobile one with just a few adjustments.

 Convertible tripods typically work in one of two ways.
 The first kind converts the center post of the tripod into a monopod.
 This is easy to use and doesn’t require much to switch between the two.